Enjoy the Season: Spring Allergy Treatment

 - Decongestants can help relieve nasal stuffiness by constricting the membranes of the nose.
 Possible side effects include dizziness, insomnia, anxiety and high blood pressure, so this type of medicine is not appropriate for everyone.

 - Nasal corticosteroid sprays reduce inflammation in your nose.
 They can reduce all allergy symptoms and have few side effects, making them one of the most effective choices for many people.

-- Change your clothes after outdoor activities.
+- Showering and changing your clothes after outdoor activities.

-- Wash your bedding once a week.
+- Washing your bedding once a week.

 Our physical therapists are trained to effectively rehabilitate a variety of conditions and will work with you to assess your needs and design a treatment plan to meet your therapy goals.

 The OrthoEdge Joint Replacement Program includes the involvement of your entire care team to help you through the joint replacement process and return you to an active lifestyle as quickly as possible.

 Emergency Room River’s Edge Hospital Emergency Department is a Level IV Trauma Center that is open 24 hours a day, 7 days a week.